FIRSTRobotics/fms-manual/source/field-monitor/live/monitor.rst

 .. image:: images/live-monitor-3.png

 In this example, the team in Station 4 has a team number that is not one expected in the match.
 Teams expected are 1,2,3,4,5,6, and the team number plugged into Station 4 is Team 8.
-So this team gets a yellow "W" circle, that means, "Wait your Turn."
+So this team gets a yellow "W" circle, that means, "Wrong Match."
 This can also happen when a team for the next match plugs in to a Player Station prior to a prestart.

 Match Ready
 -----------